omicscodeathon/brainroutedb/README.md

-# brainroutedb
-Database for Predicting Blood-Brain Barrier-Permeable mTOR Inhibitors for Alzheimer’s Disease Using Machine Learning
+# Database for Predicting Blood-Brain Barrier-Permeable mTOR Inhibitors for Alzheimer’s Disease Using Machine Learning
 =======
 # 🧠 BrainRoute Database